EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-radiusaction/authentication-radiusaction.md

 <b>callingstationid</b>
 Send Calling-Station-ID of the client to the RADIUS server.
 IP Address of the client is sent as its Calling-Station-ID.

+<b>authservRetry</b>
+Number of retry by the NetScaler appliance before getting response from the RADIUS server.

+<b>authentication</b>
+Configure the RADIUS server state to accept or refuse authentication messages.

 <b>devno</b>